 In order to facilitate the offering of the securities, any underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the securities or any other securities the prices of which may be used to determine payments on such securities.
 Specifically, any underwriters may overallot in connection with the offering, creating a short position for their own accounts.
 In addition, to cover overallotments or to stabilize the price of the securities or of any such other securities, the underwriters may bid for, and purchase, the securities or any such other securities in the open market.
 Finally, in any offering of the securities through a syndicate of underwriters, the underwriting syndicate may reclaim selling concessions allowed to an underwriter or a dealer for distributing the securities in the offering if the syndicate repurchases previously distributed securities in transactions to cover syndicate short positions, in stabilization transactions or otherwise.
-Any of these activities may stabilize or maintain the market price of the securities above independent market levels.
-Any such underwriters are not required to engage in these activities and may end any of these activities at any time.
+Any of these activities may stabilize or maintain the market price of the securities at any time.